quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 The `name_bytes` field supports logging the raw value of a setting identifier, to support logging unknown settings.
+Where an individual setting is not known, the name value of "unknown" can be used and the value captured in the type_value field; a numerical value without variable-length integer encoding.

 ~~~ cddl
 H3SettingsFrame = {